Meditation for April 17th

 Craft

-If someone wants to talk to you, point out that you have some boundaries that you need to be met to have a person to person conversation.
+If someone wants to talk to you, point out that you have boundaries and need a person-to-person conversation.

-Firstly, you and the other person must sit in chairs facing each other sitting knee to knee.
+Firstly, you and the other person must sit in chairs facing each other, knees to knees.

 Secondly, the first time each person speaks, they must introduce themselves with the following formula: